mayankcubastion1/portfolio-website/README.md

 A minimal Flask + Three.js portfolio showcasing projects and experience with a dynamic 3D torus knot background and starfield.

+## Features

+- Responsive hero, about, and project sections fed by a single Python resume file.
+- Compressed responses and cache headers via `Flask-Compress` for faster loads.

 ## Run locally

 ```bash